 Job burnout is more than just your everyday exhaustion.
 It has lasting mental and physical health effects, and can lead to many other issues if left untreated.
 While it can feel as though you just can’t take a break because you have too much to do, sometimes being able to understand that you’re headed for burnout can help you to manage your work better.

 The important thing to know about job burnout, is that it has many different effects, and it looks different for different people.
 Moreover, not everyone is affected by work pressure in the same way, and so the causes may be just as unique as the symptoms.
-In general though, there are a few effects that you may feel that could be indicators that you are headed for burnout, and it may be best to make some changes, or take a little R&R to recuperate before it’s too late.
+In general though, there are a few signs of burnout that you may feel that could be indicators that you are headed for burnout, and it may be best to make some changes, or take a little R&R to recuperate before it’s too late.
 If you are feeling any of these physical or mental symptoms, you could be at risk for burnout.

 We normally associate physical effects with exhaustion and burnout.
 It’s likely that at some point in your life you have experience extreme fatigue and corresponding bodily sensations.
 But burnout doesn’t just affect the parts of your body you can feel.
 Severe burnout even affects your internal organs and normal day-to-day functions.